mesosphere/kudo-cassandra-operator/docs/accessing.md

 # Accessing Cassandra

-This guide explains how to access a running KUDO Cassandra instance from your application deployed within the same kubernetes cluster.
+This guide explains how to access a running KUDO Cassandra instance from your application deployed within the same Kubernetes cluster.

-:warning: The KUDO Cassandra operator currently does not support accessing the Cassandra instance from outside of the same kubernetes cluster.
+:warning: The KUDO Cassandra operator currently does not support accessing the Cassandra instance from outside of the same Kubernetes cluster.

 ## Pre-conditions